Getting Creative with Pots and Planters

 Themed Planters

-You can use planters to focus on a theme that evokes memories or takes you back to places you’ve been.
+You can use pots and planters to focus on a theme that evokes memories or takes you back to places you’ve been.
 For example, if you grew up in the Southwest with its more barren landscape, you can use cacti and other succulents in a planter to bring back memories of childhood landscapes.

 Terrarium and tray planters let you get creative by using plants and natural materials like stone and wood to create a mini-landscape that evokes fond memories.

-Getting Creative with Plants for Planters
+Getting Creative with Plants for Pots and Planters

 Of course, there are the standard annual and perennial varieties that capture the interest of any gardening aficionado.
 But you’re not limited to standard fare.